annakeyescareer2/r-for-data-science-2e/CH 3/R for Data Science CH 3.md

 ```
 variables <- c("year", "month", "day", "dep_delay", "arr_delay")
 ```
+selects all columns listed and does not return an error if one (or many) does not exist

 ##### 5. Does the result of running the following code surprise you?
 How do the select helpers deal with upper and lower case by default?
 How can you change that default?
 ```